mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **Traded Philip Rivers, 3.07 for 2.05, Geno Smith**

 The 2.05 was my target in this deal and Geno was just a throw-in so that I wasn't stuck with only 1 QB on my roster.
-Rivers is a decent QB but I felt that we had seen his ceiling and this is a 1 QB league anyway.
+Rivers is a decent QB, but I felt that we had seen his ceiling and this is a 1 QB league anyway.

 **Traded 1.05, 1.07, 3.03, Marlon Brown for DeAndre Hopkins, 2.06**